lupyuen/nuttx-star64/README.md

 _What are the Function Calls in the Scheme App leading to the crash?_

+Let's construct the Stack Backtrace.
 We search for other Code Addresses in the Stack Dump above...

 ```text
 → grep 'c00[0-1]....' --only-matching /tmp/a.log